couchbase-examples/ios-swift-cblite-userprofile-sync/README.md

 ## Try it out

+* Run `sh install_tutorial.sh` to download specified version of Couchbase Lite framework
 * Open `src/UserProfileSyncDemo.xcodeproj` using Xcode
+* Drag the `CouchbaseLiteSwift.xcframework` downloaded in Step 1 into the project (do not copy)
 * Build and run the project.
 * Verify that you see the login screen.